mkrzywda/cpp_aoc2023/README.md

-# README for Advent of Code 2023 - Day 01
+#Advent of Code 2023

 ## Overview
-This repository contains C++ solutions for Advent of Code 2023 - Day 01 challenges.
+This repository contains C++ solutions for Advent of Code 2023 - all Days challenges.
 To run the code and test the solutions, follow the instructions below.

 ## Prerequisites
 Make sure you have the following installed on your system: